- Travel and Places»

 - Visiting Europe»

 - United Kingdom

-7 Things to do for Teens in Liverpool, England
+7 Things to Do in Liverpool, the City of the Beatles

 In the past few decades, Liverpool has been refurbished, and has blossomed into a magnificent city, great for tourists and teens on a day out.
 It's got a huge selection of high street shops, restaurants and unique attractions.
 It's definitely worth a visit if you're in the area.
 Another nearby city is Manchester, another great city for a day out.
 Both are packed with things to do for teenagers.

 Liverpool is extra special for fans of one of the most famous bands in the world, the Beatles, as there are many attractions related to them in this city, which is where the members of the Beatles came from.

 Very near Liverpool Lime Street station is a building holding a collection of shops called Quiggins, which sell alternative clothing, accessories and gifts which you'll rarely find anywhere else.
 It also holds a venue showing live music, and it's a mini-city of its own, holding several different stores selling CDs, clothes, belts, band shirts, make-up and tons more.